Kingshuk-Shaw/TicketSwift-Your-Intelligent-Travel-Booking-Companion/README.md

 ## 🎯 Use Case
 TicketSwift acts as a virtual travel assistant, saving time and effort by providing quick, reliable, and budget-friendly travel suggestions.

-## 🤝 Collaboration
-Developed as part of an innovative project exploring AI applications in travel and automation.

 ## 📌 Future Improvements
 - Real-time booking integration
 - Personalized travel recommendations